‘Happy Days’ Netflix Reboot Rumors Swirled Prior To Death Of Erin Moran, Is A Reboot Still Possible?

 A possible Happy Days Netflix reboot was rumored prior to recent news of the untimely death of Happy Days star Erin Moran.
 Less than a year ago, Happy Days creator, Garry Marshall, said that a reboot was “very possible.”
-More recently, one former Happy Days star, Ted McGinley, voiced his interest in a Happy Days reboot, adding that he hoped Netflix would revive the popular ABC sitcom, that’s currently been off the air for over 30 years.
+More recently, one former Happy Days star, Ted McGinley, voiced his interest in a Happy Days reboot, adding that he hoped Netflix would revive the popular ABC sitcom that’s currently been off the air for over 30 years.

 However, a complete Happy Days reboot would more than likely mean an entirely new cast of characters.
 The Studio Exec shared in 2015 that a Happy Days reboot on Netflix would probably pick up where the gang left off 30 years ago.
 But, with recent news of the death of Erin Moran, who played Joanie Cunningham on Happy Days, and previous news of the death of Tom Bosley, who played Howard Cunningham on Happy Days, a Happy Days Netflix reboot with an all-original cast would not be possible.